saltedge/saltedge-ios/README.md

 ## Connecting logins using the sample app

 1. Install dependencies by running `$ pod install` and `$ gem install sinatra rest-client`
-2. Replace the `kAppId` constant in [AppDelegate.m:17](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L17) with your App id
-3. Replace the `APP_ID` and `APP_SECRET` constants in [token_server.rb:5-6](https://github.com/nemesis/saltedge-ios/blob/refactor-and-updates/Salt%20Edge%20API%20Demo/token_server.rb#L5-L6) with your App id and App secret
+2. Replace the `clientId` and `appSecret` constants in [AppDelegate.m:28-29](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28-L29) with your Client ID and corresponding App secret
-4. Run the token server on the port 4567 by running `$ ruby token_server.rb -p4567`
-*Note*: If you wish to run the token server on some other port, make sure to change customers POST URL in [AppDelegate.m:17](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L28)
-5. Run the app
+3. Run the app

 *Note*: You can find your App id and App secret at your [profile](https://www.saltedge.com/clients/profile/settings) page.